RaphaelIT7/gmod-holylib/README.md

 (Maybe)https://github.com/Facepunch/garrysmod-requests/issues/1671

 # ToDo
-- [ ] Fix the CBaseEntity class having variables that don't exist and add Gmod's variables to it.
+- Fix the CBaseEntity class having variables that don't exist and add Gmod's variables to it.
+- Make this readme better.